mappite/aGotino/README.md

 ### ST4

 Uncomment the `#ifdef ST4` line in aGotino.ino to enable ST4 port.
 Arduino pins A0,A1,A2,A3 (North, South, East, West) can be connected directly to your camera ST4 port via a RJ cable (6 wires - one is for GND).
-The variable ST4_FACTOR can be used to decrease/increase speed - default value (20) guides at 0.5x,  range goes from 10 (faster) to 30 (slower).
+The variable `ST4_FACTOR` can be used to decrease/increase speed - default value (20) guides at 0.5x,  range goes from 10 (faster) to 30 (slower).

+Have fun!